hapijs/hapi/API.md

     - `res` - the node.js response object.
 - `route` - the [route public interface](#route-public-interface).
 - `server` - the server object.
-- `session` - Special key reserved for [plugins](#plugins) implementing session support.
-Plugins utilizing this key must check for `null` value to ensure there is no conflict with another similar server.
 - `state` - an object containing parsed HTTP state information (cookies) where each key is the cookie name and value is the matching cookie content after processing using any registered cookie definition.